cmh1027/VEEC/README.md

 ## Introduction
 Conventional transformer that transforms a human face to the corresponding emoji uses method that trains data with labeled, for example assign numbers to each emotion.
 And corresponding emojis are subordinated to the number.
 However, we used a different approach : namely, we train emojis seperately like human faces.
-By doing that, we can pick utmost similar emoji by using cosine-similarity between human-face vector and emoji vector.
+Then, we can assign vectors to newly-added emotion emojis by putting it as an input.
+By doing that, we can pick utmost similar emoji by using cosine-similarity between human-face vector and emoji vectors.

+## How to add new emojis?
+Simply put new emoji in the src/test folder.

 ## Advantage
 1. We can add much more emojis than 7 emotions, like "superhappy", which can be exampled by testing superhappy.jpg